Understanding Sensory Processing Disorder: Signs, Causes, and Support Strategies

 A Sensory Diet

-A sensory diet is a personalized activity plan — developed with an OT — that provides the right type and amount of sensory input throughout the day to help a child stay regulated.
-Think of it like physical nutrition, but for the nervous system.
+A sensory diet is a personalized activity plan, typically developed with an OT, that provides the right type and amount of sensory input throughout the day to support regulation.
+Think of it as nutritional balance, but for the nervous system.
+It might include scheduled movement breaks, breathwork, tactile tools, or specific physical activities that help the system reset and stabilize.

 Behavioral and Mental Health Support